Amazon Sellers Accounting for Estonian Businesses

 What DAC7 is, what Amazon reports, and why your declared income must match

-• Total revenue from sales on Amazon EU marketplaces
+Total revenue from sales on Amazon EU marketplaces Gross sales across all EU Amazon platforms

-• Bank account details registered on Seller Central
+Bank account details registered on Seller Central IBAN or bank routing information

 DAC7 data matching — what EMTA can see

-EMTA’s DAC7 data shows gross sales (including VAT).
-Your declared revenue is net of VAT.
-EMTA grosses-up your declared net to compare.
-Any gap — including unexplained returns or promotional credits not properly accounted — will be visible.
+EMTA’s DAC7 data from Amazon shows gross sales (including VAT in VAT-inclusive markets), total fees, and transaction count.
+Your declared revenue in your annual financial statements and KMD returns is net of VAT.
+EMTA needs to gross-up your declared net revenue to compare it with Amazon’s gross figure.
+Any gap — including unexplained returns, promotional credits not properly accounted for, or foreign marketplace income not declared — will be visible in the comparison.
+Ensure your accounting produces a reconcilable trail from Amazon’s reported gross to your declared net.

 Section 7 — Commingled Inventory: The Accounting Challenge